“Listen to your body” may not always be the shame-filled, fatphobic rhetoric that fills fitness spaces. But at best, it’s nonspecific.

 If you still feel exercising will help, go sweat, but keep the intensity at 75 to 80 percent.
 “An injury is more likely to happen when you’re performing at higher, more intense levels.
 So if you’re not in it, dial it back,” he says.

 Listening to your body is about guaranteeing your fitness and health in the long term.

-Okay, okay but what if you ignore all of this?
+OK, OK — but what if you ignore all this?

 Your risk of getting injured goes W-A-Y up.

 “Listening to your body basically comes down to being conscious of how ready your body and mind are for exercise,” says Wickham.
 That info should inform you whether you should go full speed ahead as planned, slow way down, or totally phone out.

 Let’s start with a truth bomb: most exercisers will never push their bodies hard enough to enter what’s colloquial known as The Pain Cave.
 That’s because you have to have a pre-requisite level of fitness (being able to work out hard/fast/heavy/long enough) to get there.

 The cave is a D-A-R-K emotional/mental space athletes enter in the middle of a race, game, competition, or super tough workout.

 When you’re in the pain cave you block out your surroundings/fans.
 You lose your senses.
 You lose track of time.
 It is, in essence, the fitness version of blacking out.

 An athlete’s willingness to enter the pain cave — and go deep into the pain cave — can be the difference between a podium finish or not.
 “So long as an athlete’s body is prepared for it, going to the pain cave isn’t unhealthy,” says Wickham.